 Here are the items that we found.

-Two complementary texts in a single volume: A play that confronts desire, loneliness, and consumption head-on; and a practical and rigorous guide to reducing risks in chemsex contexts.
+Two complementary texts in a single volume: a theatrical work that confronts desire, loneliness and consumption head-on; and a practical and rigorous guide to reducing risks in chemsex contexts.

 Synopsis

-The GeEmma Demar's novel opens the doors to Paco's house for us to follow a night where sex, desire, and loneliness intertwine under the influence of drugs.
-Within the four walls of a Madrid apartment—turned into a dance floor, refuge, and battlefield—the protagonist seeks physical and emotional connection with other men while facing his own ghosts.
-The text doesn't judge: it shows and exposes, leaving the reader unable to look away from the mirror it offers.
+The GenEmma Demar's novel opens the doors of Paco's home to us, accompanying us through a night where sex, desire, and loneliness intertwine under the influence of drugs.
+Within the four walls of a Madrid apartment—transformed into a dance floor, a refuge, and a battleground—the protagonist seeks physical and emotional connection with other men while confronting his own demons.
+The text doesn't judge; it shows and exposes, leaving the reader with no option but to look away from the mirror it holds up.

 From Chill: risk reduction guide

-In the same volume, From Chill: A Guide to Reducing the Risk and Harm of Chemsex, by Iván Zaro (social worker, researcher and activist in sexual health, HIV and substance use), addresses with an accessible and evidence-based approach:
+In the same volume, De Chill.
+A guide to reducing the risks and harms of chemsex, by Iván Zaro (social worker, researcher and activist in sexual health, HIV and substance use), addresses with an accessible and evidence-based approach:

 Far from romanticizing chemsex, this guide warns of its consequences and breaks the silence surrounding a practice where stigma coexists with the need for clear and useful information.